 A common concern I get from people is that they’re not sure they’ll have enough money in their account.
 DON’T WORRY.
 Digit says they will not overdraft you.
 As a self-employed worker, I have variable income.
 At first I was concerned but it works very well.
 It takes less money if you have less money in your account.
 I’m talking a few cents, but it adds up!

 For savings, our group all stayed with family and friends (who are like family).
 (Thank you by the way.)
-We are lucky here because we know quite a lot of people on the island.
+I was lucky here because I know quite a lot of people on the island.

 The other thing is there are travel companies that offer all-inclusive deals for the trip including flights, accommodation, transportation, parties, costumes, etc. I haven’t tried them, but it could be a good option if you’re going with a group of people who are unfamiliar with Trinidad.
 The all-inclusive deals take care of everything for you so you have less planning.